GROUP19ATM/ATM/README.md

 # Project: ATM

-This project is a simple mimic of ATM system
+This project is a simple mimic of an ATM system

 ## Screenshots of different operations that this ATM can perform